HenrikBengtsson/matrixStats/revdep/problems.md

       'SparseM'
     Adding so many packages to the search path is excessive and importing selectively is preferable.
     ```

+*   checking startup messages can be suppressed ...
+NOTE
+    ```

+    groupGOTerms: 	GOBPTerm, GOMFTerm, GOCCTerm environments built.

+    It looks like this package (or a package it requires) has a startup message which cannot be suppressed: see ?packageStartupMessage.
+    ```

 *   checking dependencies in R code ...
 NOTE